Abhishek220704/OD-app/README.md

 - ⚙️ Start/Stop camera functionality via UI

 ---
+📓 For a fully working version with continuous voice output (frame-by-frame), you can also run the Jupyter Notebook file:
+**Jupyter: `jupiter notebook/jn full code file.ipynb`**

+---
 ## 🖼️ Sample Results

 > Below are some real-time detection screenshots generated using this application: